Revolving Line of Credit vs. Revolving Credit: What’s The Difference?

 How is Interest Calculated on a Revolving Credit Line?

-To use a revolving line of credit loan as intended, you should be clear on how revolving credit works, especially how revolving interest is determined.
+To use a revolving line of credit loan as intended, you should be clear on how revolving credit works, mainly how revolving interest is determined.
 Interest is calculated based on your principal balance amount with revolving lines of credit.
 You only accrue interest and start paying when funds are drawn.

 See the example with the infographic below to learn how interest is calculated: